Grieving for a change

 This event is based on traditional patterns of ceremonial grieving brought to our community by ritualist, Sobonfu Some.
 It will include a talk about grief and its impact on individuals and the community, small group sharing, an extended and cathartic grieving time, compassionate witness, song sharing, and support in taking practical steps to make change in the world.

 The grief ceremonies we offer at Cascadia Quest are contemporary, bioregionally appropriate grieving spaces.
-They are based on traditional patterns of ceremonial grieving.
-Though a unique creation, they are strongly influenced by the teachings of Sobonfu Somé, a pioneer in bringing African healing ritual to the Western World.
+Though a unique creation, they are strongly influenced by the teachings of Sobonfu Somé of Burkina Faso, a pioneer in bringing African healing ritual to the Western World.
 These ceremonies allow for the safe, healthy expression and releasing of grief.
 Common results are feelings of ease, lightness, relief, empowerment and smiles.
 We hope you'll join us.

 WHY DOES IT COST MONEY?

 Our intention is to provide ceremony to as many people as we can who want it.
 We are a nonprofit organization and we try to accommodate the needs of as many people as possible, while covering our costs.
 It is the only way we can continue providing ceremony.
 Please pay more if you are able so that others can pay less if they are unable.
 Consider making a donation here to advance this work.

 Take time to reflect or journal on your grief story-- those pains, losses, or changes from past, present, or future-- to prepare for the ceremony.